UAW Local 652 represents workers at Android Industries, the General Motors Cadillac Plant, JCIM, and Ryder.

 Fourth Tuesday of the month is card night starting at 5:00 p.m.
 Card night is for Locals 652 and 602.

-Our bingo night, potluck/business meeting, and social night are for Local 652 retirees, spouses, and associate members only.
+Our bingo night, potluck/business meeting, and social night is for Local 652 retirees, spouses, and associate members only.

 The Oldsmobile Outdoor Club has supplied us with the following camping dates and locations: